 All jobs aren’t created equal.
 In fact, some are simply better than the rest.
-U.S. News 100 Best Jobs of 2013 are the occupations that offer a mosaic of employment opportunity, good salary, manageable work-life balance, and job security.
-Some careers offer just the right mix of these components – for instance, our top tier is filled with tech and healthcare jobs – but the list also includes strong showings from occupations in the social services and business sectors.
-Even construction jobs enter the fray this year.
-Read more on how we rank the best jobs, and check out our full list.
+U.S. News 100 Best Jobs of 2014 offer a mosaic of employment opportunity, good salary, manageable work-life balance and job security.
+Some careers offer just the right mix of these components – for instance, nearly 40 percent of our picks are health care jobs – but the list also includes strong showings from occupations in the social services and business sectors.
+And for the first time, our No. 1 pick is a technology job.
+Read more on how we rank the best jobs, and check out our complete list.

 Consider this: 25 of our U.S. presidents have been lawyers.
 So it almost goes without saying that working in law holds a particular draw for us Americans.
 There will be the need for about 74,800 more professionals with Juris Doctor degrees by the year 2022.

 Network and computer systems administrators keep your emails sending and your Web pages loading, plus they lend their tech-savvy skills to managing telecommunication networks.
 This profession is expected to add 42,900 new positions by 2022.